 - Photovoltaic power plants

-- Concentrated solar power plants (CSP) or Solar thermal power plant.
+- Concentrated solar power plants (CSP) or Solar thermal power plants.

-The process of converting light (photons) into electricity (voltage) is known as a solar photovoltaic (PV) effect.
+The process of converting light (photons) into electricity (voltage) is known as the solar photovoltaic (PV) effect.
 Photovoltaic solar energy cells convert sunlight into solar energy (electricity).

-This causes them to absorb the photons and release electrons, an electron in the semiconducting material become energised.
+This causes them to absorb the photons and release electrons, and an electron in the semiconducting material becomes energized.
 These electrons are then flowing through the material generating direct current.
 These are also used for residential needs on a smaller scale.

-2. Concentrated Solar Power Plants or Solar Thermal Power Plant
+#2 Concentrated Solar Power Plants or Solar Thermal Power Plants

-There are a few types of CSP power station but all use the same principle of heating the working fluid by direct sunlight.
+There are a few types of CSP power stations but all use the same principle of heating the working fluid by direct sunlight.

 There are three types: